2lambda123/dotcom-rendering/dotcom-rendering/README.md

 To run the prettier check manually, run either of the following commands from the workspace root:

--   `yarn prettier:check` &rarr; Checks for prettier issues
+-   `pnpm prettier:check` &rarr; Checks for prettier issues
--   `yarn prettier:write` &rarr; Checks and fixes prettier issues
+-   `pnpm prettier:write` &rarr; Checks and fixes prettier issues

 ### Auto fix on save